levgrav/quest-engine/README.md

 `git clone https://github.com/levgrav/guest-engine.git`

-As of right now ony the `quest-engine-create` application exists.
-To run it, run `src/quest-engine-create/main.py`
+There are two applications: Quest Engine Play and Quest Engine Create

+To run either of them, run `python src/quest-engine-[ create | play ]/main.py`

-You will need to create a file called `openai_api_key.txt` in the base directory with a valid API key in order to use any of the LLM features
+You will need to edit the file called `openai_api_key.txt` in the base directory using a valid API key in order to use any of the LLM features

 ## Lisence